Engineering Works

 Booked assistance not provided at station

-We have addressed this with the onboard crew to speak with the customers to ascertain if help is required on the station platforms, liaising with our control teams if additional help or onward travel is required and can be arranged.
+We have addressed this with the onboard crew to speak with the customers to ascertain if help is required on the station platforms, liaising with our control centre teams if additional help or onward travel is required and can be arranged.